Kibyōshi

+Known for its satirical view of and commentary on flaws in contemporary society, these books focused primarily on urban culture, with most early works writing about the pleasure quarters.
+Typically, kibyōshi were printed with 10 pages in a volume, with the average number of total pages being 30, thus spanning several volumes.
+Kibyōshi used kana-based vernacular language, and due to the numerous characters and letters in the Japanese language, moveable type printing took longer to catch on in Japan, so Kibyōshi text was carved directly onto the same wood block as the illustration for printing.
+This allowed for a close and harmonious interaction between image and text, with either a balance of both elements, or text dominating the image.

 While kibyōshi may have only been popular for a short period of time, thousands of pieces were published.
 At its peak in 1784, a record of 92 titles were published.
 Only a fraction of this genre has been studied, leaving much to still be written.

 History

 Uda Toshihiko divides the history of kibyōshi into five periods: the incipient pieces (1775–1779), early works (1780–1783), gossip pieces (1784–1787), protest pieces (1788–1790), and post-Kansei Reform works.

 Incipient works

 The first major kibyōshi to be published was Kinkin sensei eiga no yume, often translated as Master Flashgold's Splendiferous Dream, by Koikawa Harumachi in 1775.
 It combined the wit and subject matter of fashionbooks with the graphic nature of the otogi-zōshi to retell the classic noh drama Kantan in contemporary Edo.
 Harumachi started with a prologue, which was common in fashionbooks but virtually nonexistent in otogi-zōshi.
 The piece featured realistic dialogue, trendy language, contemporary slang, and modern fashion trends.

-Through Master Flashgold, Harumachi created not only a new genre but a new market entirely; 50 to 60 kibyōshi titles are estimated to have been published in the next 2 to 3 years alone.
+Through Master Flashgold, Harumachi created not only a new genre but a new market entirely, with 50 to 60 kibyōshi titles estimated to have been published in the following 2 to 3 years.
 Initially, print runs were limited, but the high demands lead to the number of copies per run, as well as the number of titles per year, to increase.
 Another noteworthy piece released by Harumachi during this early phase of kibyōshi was Travelogue of Snobby Atelier (Kōmansai angya nikki), which he released the following year in 1776.